mooreds/docs-1/get-started/quickstart.md

 ]
 ```

 Transposit introduces a few conveniences to SQL for working with JSON, including [EXPAND BY](../references/sql-operations.md).
-You'll want to use the `EXPAND BY` syntax here to return one item for each nested row so the values will be easier to manipulate and display later. \(Note: Since `values` is a SQL keyword, it must be escaped with backticks.\)
+You'll want to use the `EXPAND BY` syntax here to return one item for each nested row so the values will be easier to manipulate and display later.

+{% hint style="danger" %}
+Note: Since `values` is a SQL keyword, it must be escaped with backticks.
+{% endhint %}

 Try expanding the results: